Updated: July 10, 2026

 3. Discover Elegant Recoleta

 Recoleta is Buenos Aires’ most upscale district, known for luxury hotels and Parisian-style architecture.
-Highlights include the Recoleta Cemetery, home to Evita Perón’s tomb, and the Museo Nacional de Bellas Artes, featuring an impressive collection of European and Argentine art.
+Two stops stand out.
+The Recoleta Cemetery holds Evita Perón’s tomb, and the Museo Nacional de Bellas Artes houses an impressive collection of European and Argentine art.

 4. Experience Tierra Santa

-Tierra Santa is a unique religious theme park dedicated to the life of Jesus Christ.
-The park recreates biblical scenes and even stages symbolic resurrection performances, offering a truly unconventional experience.
+Tierra Santa is a religious theme park dedicated to the life of Jesus Christ.
+The park recreates biblical scenes and even stages symbolic resurrection performances.
+Few attractions anywhere are quite like it.

 5. Enjoy Waterfront Views at Puerto Madero